Anovia/partner-api-docs/README.md

 Version numbers can be interpreted as MAJOR.MINOR.PATCH.

 - MAJOR version is incremented for incompatible API changes.
-- MINOR version is incremented for additional functionality or fields that are backwards-compatible. __NOTE:__ The introduction of new fields is regarded as a backwards-compatible change.
+- MINOR version is incremented for additional functionality or fields that are backwards-compatible.
 - PATCH version is incremented for backwards-compatible bug fixes.

+> NOTE: The introduction of new fields is regarded as a backwards-compatible change, and thus only requires incrementing the MINOR version.

 ---
 ## Glossary of Terms